azyoskol/nodejs-starter/README.md

 Tips:

-- Use workspace.
+- **Use workspace**.
 Path to current workspace `./vscode/workspace.code-workspace`
-- Debug.
+- **Debug**.
 Use vs-code debug tools because this repository has awesome configuration.
 It help you improve your productivity.

 ## Features